hclivess/Bismuth/README.md

 Client -> Node: I want to send this amount of tokens to that address, this is my signature

-Node -> Client: I'll need to verify your transaction signature before adding this to the blockchain (verifies, saves)
+Node -> Client: I'll need to verify balance and transaction signature before adding this to the blockchain (verifies, saves)

 Client goes to the next node and repeats